-- i) The licensee should obtain, retain and verify the full originator information, i.e. the originator's name, account number (or unique identifier where the originator is not an account holder), and address25 for wire transfers in any amount.
-Verification of existing customers should be refreshed where there are doubts about previously obtained information. - ii) The licensee should include in cross-border wire transfers above the BDS\$2,000 threshold full originator and beneficiary information26.
-Batch transfers27 that include cross-border wire transfers sent by a money/value transfer service provider should be treated as cross-border transfers. - iii) Where the institution is conducting a domestic transfer above the BDS\$2,000 threshold, the licensee should include full originator information.
+- unique identifier where the originator is not an account holder), and address16 for wire transfers in any amount.
+Verification of existing customers should be refreshed where there are doubts about previously obtained information. - ii) As ordering financial institution, the licensee should include in cross-border wire transfers above the BDS\$2,000 threshold full originator information.
+Batch transfers that include cross-border wire transfers sent by a money/value transfer service provider should be treated as cross-border transfers. - iii) As the ordering financial institution conducting a domestic transfer above the BDS\$2000 threshold, the licensee should include full originator information.
 However, the licensee may send only the originator's account number (or unique identifier) where full originator information can be made available to: - a.
 The receiving financial institution and the Bank within three (3) business days of receipt of a request; and - b.
-Domestic law enforcement authorities upon request. - iv) Licensees should observe requirements at bullets i) and ii) above for all cross-border wire transfers below BDS\$2,000. - v) Batch transfers that include cross-border transfers may be treated as domestic wire transfers, provided that the requirements applicable to domestic transfers are met. - vi) Licensees should not execute wire transfers if the criteria above (i to v) are not met.
+Domestic law enforcement authorities upon request. - iv) As ordering financial institution, batch transfers that include cross-border transfers may be treated as domestic wire transfers, provided that the requirements applicable to domestic transfers are met. - v) Where it acts as an intermediary financial institution, the licensee should ensure that all originator information from cross-border transfers of any amount, remain with the related domestic transfers.
+Where difficulties arise in maintaining the information, then all information received from the ordering financial institution should be retained for no less than five years in accordance with Section 18 of the MLFTA. - vi) Where it acts as the beneficiary financial institution, the licensee should apply a risk-based system to the review of transfers for complete originator information and the reporting of unusual or suspicious activity.